C0missar/GitHubTools/README.md

 ## Some bash scripts to manage local Git repos

-Put these files in your ~/bin/ directory, and add ~/bin to your path if it isn't already:
+Put these files in your ~/bin/ directory, and add ~/bin to your path if it isn't already, by adding to **~/.bashrc**, the line:

-In **~/.bashrc**, add the line
 ```
 export PATH="$PATH:~/bin
 ```